 Aphids are another wilt-causing pest to look out for.
 Check the undersides of your kale leaves occasionally for these small bugs, which can be treated as you would treat thrips.
 A strong spray with the hose can help as well.

-If you give your kale plants exactly what they need, they’ll stand proudly at attention in your garden, without nary a flop.
+If you give your kale plants exactly what they need, they’ll stand proudly at attention in your garden, with nary a flop.